toobstar/toobstar.github.io/content/posts/2024-08-27_cloud_maturity.md

 ## Focus Area 6: Cost Management

 #### Why?
-It should go without saying that cost managment is a critical element of SaaS delivery.
+It should go without saying that cost management is a critical element of SaaS delivery.
 The ability in a modern cloud native business to adjust infrastructure settings at will provides tremendous flexibility and power to solve problems.
 It also provides the ability to drive cost quickly and in unexpected ways so care must be taken to ensure the operational setup is in alignment with the business strategy that is being pursued.
 This can come down to a risk assessment where no (or low) risk costs significantly more than a higher risk setting and finding the right level should be done with transparency between all stakeholders in order to enable the business strategy and achieve the SRE settings that have been agreed to.

 | Item         | Description                                                                                      |
 | ------------ | ------------------------------------------------------------------------------------------------